DanielTockan/Crypto-Tracker/README.md

 The majority of effort spent on this project was in the implemention of my stretch goals.
 In no particular order, these were to:

-- Incorporate pagination, allowing client-side to select the number of results returned.
+- Incorporate pagination, allowing client-side to select the number of results returned
-- Add buttons to toggle the currency that numerical data was displayed in.
+- Add buttons to toggle the currency that numerical data was displayed in
-- Create an additional page, for currency exchange (crypto and fiat).
+- Create an additional page, for currency exchange (crypto and fiat)
-- Create an individual coin page providing details on each currency - required me to fetch deeply nested data.
+- Create an individual coin page providing details on each currency - required me to fetch deeply nested data
-- Create a chart displaying time series data of historical prices (in individual coin page).
+- Create a chart displaying time series data of historical prices (in individual coin page)

 ### Build: